-This disclaimer applies to each credit rating report and/ or credit rating rationale ('report') that is provided by CareEdge Global IFSC Limited (CareEdge Global).
+This disclaimer applies to each credit rating report and/or credit rating rationale ('report') that is provided by CareEdge Global IFSC Limited (CareEdge Global).

 Ratings from CareEdge Global are statements of opinion as of the date they are expressed and not statements of fact or recommendations to purchase, hold or sell any securities/ instruments or to make any investment decisions.
 The report is not a solicitation of any kind to enter into any deal or transaction with the entity to which the report pertains.
 Any opinions expressed here are in good faith, are subject to change without notice, and are only current as of the stated date of their issue.
 CareEdge Global assumes no obligation to update its opinions following publication in any form or format although CareEdge Global may disseminate its opinions and analysis.
 The rating contained in the report is not a substitute for the skill, judgment and experience of the investor, user, its management, employees, advisors and/ or clients when making investment or other business decisions.
-The recipients of the report is not intended to and does not constitute an investment advice.
+The recipients of the report should rely on their own judgment and take their own professional advice before acting on the report in any way.
+Therefore, the report is not intended to and does not constitute an investment advice.
 The report should not be the sole or primary basis for any investment decision.
-CareEdge Global is not responsible for any errors and states that it has no financial liability whatsoever to the users of the ratings of CareEdge Global does not act as a fiduciary by providing the rating.
+CareEdge Global is not responsible for any errors and states that it has no financial liability whatsoever to the users of the ratings of CareEdge Global.
+CareEdge Global does not act as a fiduciary by providing the rating.

 Any unsolicited ratings assigned by CareEdge Global are based on publicly available information as CareEdge Global may or may not have access to documents/information or participation from management of such issuers.
 While CareEdge Global has obtained information from sources it believes to be reliable, CareEdge Global does not perform an audit and undertakes no duty of due diligence or independent verification of any information it receives and/ or relies on in its reports.
-CareEdge Global ratings are subject to a periodic review, which may lead to revision in ratings.
+CareEdge Global ratings are subject to periodic review, which may lead to revision in ratings.
 CareEdge Global has established policies and procedures to maintain the confidentiality of certain non-public information received in connection with each analytical process.
 CareEdge Global has in place a ratings code of conduct and policies for managing conflict of interest.